 Rewriting problematic passages

-Essay should have a clear purpose.
-Persuasive essay must convince a reader to adopt your point of view.
+The essay should have a clear purpose.
+A persuasive essay must convince a reader to adopt your point of view.
 There are few examples of persuasive essay topics:

 - Whether private companies should have a right to make research in the cancer disease area or not.